induktio/thinker/Details.md

     Alt+R       Toggle tile information update under cursor if smooth_scrolling is enabled.
     Alt+O       Enter a new value for random map generator when scenario editor mode is active.
     Alt+Enter   Switch between fullscreen and windowed mode unless desktop resolution is used in fullscreen.
+    Ctrl+H      Hurry current production with energy reserves when the base window is active.

 User interface additions